ramcarreno/rag-improvements/README.md

 [BRIGHT](https://huggingface.co/datasets/xlangai/BRIGHT), specifically the `biology` split.
 For evaluation, the `example` subset of the same split is used.

-The repository is organized into three subpackages:
+The repository is organized into four subpackages:
 - **`models/`** contains the implemented RAG systems:
   - `BaselineRAG`: a basic reference implementation.
   - `ImprovedRAG`: a variant with pseudo-relevance feedback and query expansion.